TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 # Requiems-John-Hash-GUI-Cracker
 ## Disclaimer & Legal Agreement

-This tool was created for educational and authorized security testing purposes.
-By using this software you agree to The Terms and Conditions
+This tool was created for legal, educational, and authorized security testing purposes.
+By using this software, you agree to the following terms:

-Here are the terms:

-* You will not use this tool for any bad activities.

-* You will not use it to access systems without permission or for phishing or data theft.
+- Lawful Use Only: You will NOT use this tool for any illegal or malicious activities, including unauthorized access to systems, phishing, or data theft.

-You are responsible for how you use this tool.
-The author is not responsible if you use it in a way or if you get in trouble.
+- Liability: The end-user assumes all responsibility for their actions.
+The author is not liable for any misuse, damages, or legal consequences resulting from the use of this software.

 ## Project Overview

-Hi I'm Tanner.
-I made this project for my CyberLeague team.
-It started as a side utility and became a full C++ GUI application.
-The goal is to make it easy to use Hashcat and John the Ripper for password security auditing.
+Hi, I'm Tanner.
+This project started as a simple utility for my CyberLeague team and evolved into a full C++ GUI application.
+The goal is to provide a streamlined, user-friendly interface for Hashcat and John the Ripper, making password security auditing more accessible.

-Note: You need to download hashcat and john until we add our hash and password cracker..
-The creators of the tool can help me add them to the system.

 ## The Dev Journey

-The Prototype: This project started as a Python script.
-I used Claude AI to help generate the logic and features quickly.
-I included the Python version in this repo.
+- The Prototype: This began as a Python script.
+I used Claude AI to help generate the initial logic and prototype the features quickly.
+I've included the original Python version in this repo for those interested in the evolution.

-The Transition to C++: I moved to C++ to make it faster and more reliable.
-I wanted to learn the language and get away from Pythons problems with GUI handling.
+- The Transition to C++: I moved the project to C++ to improve performance, get away from Python's occasional bugginess in GUI handling, and—most importantly—to learn the language.

-AI Attribution: I worked with AI to assist with the code.
-I didn't just copy-paste the C++ code.
-I worked through it to understand the syntax and focused on debugging and logic.
+- AI Attribution: While I directed the architecture and flow, I want to be 100% transparent: this code was AI-assisted.
+I didn't just copy-paste the C++ code; I worked through it to understand the "why" behind the syntax, focusing heavily on debugging and logic transition.

 ## Contributions & Learning

-I’m still learning.
-This project took weeks to build from scratch with knowledge.
+I’m still learning!
+This project represents weeks of building something from the ground up with limited prior knowledge.

-If you find a bug please open a Pull Request.
+- Find a bug?
+If something isn't working or you see a way to optimize the C++ logic, please open a Pull Request.

-I want to learn how to make code more efficient and secure.
-I'll use your feedback to improve the code.
+- Collaboration: I’m always looking to learn how to make code more efficient and secure.
+I’ll likely use your feedback to jump back into a session with Claude to figure out the best way to implement your suggestions.

-### I had help writing this Readme from Gemini because I'm not good, at communication, and used an AI humanizer to make it sound more pleasable.
+And because I'm antisocial and somewhat autistic, communication skills isn't something I'm good at, so I had Gemini's help writing out this Readme.

 Happy cracking!
 — Tanner